nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 - Everything that gives a signal need that signal item and the signaloscope item,
 - Most "talk to" location require the "Signal > OW Ventures" signal (except for Solanum)
 - Going to anything quantum needs the "Signal > Quantum" item (to help with progression)
-- all the categories starting with "# - " then a planet name contains everything locations of that planet
+- all the categories starting with "# - " then a planet name contains every locations of that planet
 - For now no going into Sunless city from a shortcut unless you have "signal > distress"

 ## What is the goal of a Manual game when randomized?